veer9002/movies/README.md

 # movies

-A Movies app written in Flutter project.
+A Movies app written in Flutter.

 ## Getting Started